Prints and Projected Images

 Members who do not hold any such distinctions may enter League 2.

-Members unsure of which League to enter should consult a member of the Advisory Panel (see “Other useful contacts” near the start of the syllabus) as to the League most appropriate to their abilities.
-The Advisory Panel may suggest that a member should enter images into League 1, based on an appraisal of the member’s work, in spite of the member holding no photographic distinction.
-In addition any member may submit work to the Panel at any time for assessment with a view to promotion to a higher section.
+Members unsure of which League to enter should consult with the Phoenix Group Secretary (see syllabus) as to the League most appropriate to their abilities.
+The Phoenix Secretary will arrange for an appraisal of the member’s work and may suggest that a member should enter images into League 1, in spite of the member holding no photographic distinction.
+In addition any member may submit work at any time for assessment with a view to promotion to a higher section.
 The Panel will also consider entries in the Members’ Exhibition and promote any member whose work warrants it.

 Methods of Promotion:

 Mounting and labelling: All prints must be mounted on board, either flush-mounted or window-mounted.
+(Window mounted is preferred to reduce the chance of surface damage in transit).
 No adhesive or Velcro-type patches should be attached as these may damage other Members’ prints.
 Print entries must have the following information marked on the rear the same way up as the print is to be viewed – a title, the member’s Number (not name) and League.

 Print Size: No print including mount may exceed 50 cm x 40 cm.
 Prints should be put on the appropriate shelving in the Library before 7.30 pm on the entry date.
 Members are urged to take appropriate care of their own and other Members’ prints when doing so.
 Whilst every care will be taken with Members’ entries, the Society cannot be held responsible for loss or damage.
 Any prints which are not collected by Members on competition nights, or are retained for display, will be replaced on the shelves in the Library and Members are urged to collect these as soon as possible to avoid build-up and possible damage.
 The Society reserves the right to dispose of prints which have not been collected within two months.

 Projection: For each print submitted, Members must also submit a digital file at normal projection resolution (see below for digital images) by email to epsprintsATedinburghphotographicsociety.co.uk (replace AT with @).
-These files may be used to assist Members to view what the Judge is describing on competition evenings and also for review and possible selection by the Society for use in external competitions or exhibitions in which the Society takes part.
+We photograph and display prints live on the evening of the Judges feedback to assist Members to view what the Judge is describing on competition evenings.
+The submitted file is used for review and possible selection by the Society for use in external competitions or exhibitions in which the Society takes part.
 They are NOT given to the Judge.
-For those Members producing prints by non-digital processes, please contact the Print Competition Secretary well in advance of submission to enable their prints to be scanned into digital format.
+For those Members producing prints by non-digital processes, it would be appreciated if a digital copy could also be provided.

-Processing: In both Leagues processing by the trade, or by a person other than the member submitting the work is acceptable, but this must be clearly noted on the back of any such print.
+Processing: In both Leagues processing by the trade, or by a person other than the member submitting the work is acceptable.

 To allow the membership to view prints submitted for the monthly competitions close-up, as many as possible will be displayed at the end of the competition evenings on the display boards at the front of the meeting room.
-In addition, a selection of up to eight high-scoring prints may be retained after judging for display in the lobby of EPS premises.
+In addition, a selection of high-scoring prints may be retained after judging for display in EPS premises.
 They will be displayed there until the following print competition.
 Selection will normally be based on images scoring 18 or more.
 Members who do not wish their prints to be so displayed should inform the Print Competition Secretary.

 MUST be .jpg (JPEG), and should be 1600 pixels (maximum) horizontally x 1200 pixels(maximum) vertically.
 You should not exceed 1600 horizontal pixels or 1200 vertical pixels regardless of your image’s aspect ratio.
 It is recommended that you use the sRGB colour profile.